 These guidelines outline the terms and conditions that apply to eligible recipients of payments distributed in the form of "other financial assistance" under 2 CFR §200.40 from the State of Tennessee's Coronavirus Relief Fund ("CRF") established within section 601 of the Social Security Act, as added by section 5001 of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act")1.
-An eligible recipient is defined as an Emergency Medical Services ("EMS") Ambulance provider within the state of Tennessee that has been designated by the State to receive funding under this program.
+An eligible recipient is defined as a hospital within the state of Tennessee that has been designated by the State as eligible to receive funding under this program.
+See eligibility requirements at Section III.e.